apioo/psx/README.md

 php bin/psx generate:sdk
 ```

 This writes the SDK to the `output/` folder.
-By default, the command generates the typescript SDK.
+By default, the command generates the TypeScript SDK.
 Based on the
 controller defined above PSX would generate the following client SDK.

 ```